nasa/HDTN/README.md

 ## Known issue ##
 * Ubuntu distributions may install an older CMake version that is not compatible
-* Mac OS may not support recvmmsg and sendmmsg functions, recvmsg and sendmsg could be used
 * Some processors may not support hardware acceleration or the RDSEED instruction, both ON by default in the cmake file

 Getting Started